 Pretty Woman contains examples of:

 - Anywhere but Their Lips: Vivian's one rule is that she never kisses on the mouth because it makes it too personal.
-Somewhat Truth in Television : prostitutes often don't kiss on the mouth, not only as a personal boundary, but also to prevent the spread of infection (colds, flu, hepatitis, etc.) than the reason given in the film.
+Truth in Television: most sex workers prefer not to kiss on the mouth, not only as a personal boundary, but also to prevent the spread of infection (colds, flu, hepatitis, etc.).